Alt-right: Statistics

 visitors per month, compared to 46.9 million unique visitors to broader right-wing sites, and 94.3 million for left-wing sites.
-He deemed the size of the alt-right to be "miniscule".
+He deemed the size of the alt-right to be "min [sic]".
+Thomas Main estimated through web traffic that alt-right websites, excluding Breitbart News, had a readership the size of small magazines such as Commentary or Dissent.

+In 2017, following the Charlottesville car attack, an ABC News/Washington Post poll found out that 10% of all Americans supported the alt-right.
+In their 2020 study on the matter, researchers Patrick Forscher and Nour Kteily estimated the support for the alt-right at 6% among the general American population, a number which rises to 10% among Trump supporters.

+Age and gender

 The alt-right is majority male, although Hawley suggested that about 20% of its support might be female.
 From the nature of the online discourse as well as the attendees of events organized by NPI and American Renaissance, Hawley believed that the majority of alt-right participants are younger on average than the participants of most previous American far-right groups.
 Wendling believed that a large portion of the alt-right were university students or recent graduates, many bearing a particular grudge against the political correctness encountered on campus; the alt-right ideologue Greg Johnson believed that the movement was attracting a higher percentage of better-educated Americans than prior white nationalist groups, due to declining opportunities and standards of living for graduates during the 2010s.
-Wendling also thought that alt-rightists tried to position themselves as "a cool posse of young intelligent kids" but that this was misleading.
+Wendling also thought that alt-rightists tried to position themselves as "a cool posse of young intelligent kids", but that this was misleading.
 He determined that many of those active on alt-right forums were middle-aged men from working-class backgrounds.
+Tait said that younger members of the alt-right "recognized that the internet let them make an end run around the systems that marginalized their forebears.
+It's this younger cohort in particular that formed the [movement]".
+Tait also said "that a large segment of the movement was composed of young, male YouTubers and memelords who advanced misogynistic, anti-liberal, antisemitic, and often racist ideas as they shitposted pro-Trump or anti-progressive memes under absurd pseudonyms".